 Marymount Manhattan College is located in New York City giving students access to the world’s most bustling theatre city.
 Their Musical Theatre program incorporates intense training in tandem with liberal arts courses.
 All BFA Musical Theatre students are part of the Daily Dance program, ensuring dance training five times a week.
 Masterclasses and guest lecturers are part of the curriculum, with the college bringing an array of industry professionals to work with their students during the school year.
 Performance opportunities are not limited, they produce full musicals on campus and have Studio Workshop productions at venues like the National Dance Institute and The York Theatre Company.

 Located in the heart of NYC, Molloy/CAP21’s Musical Theatre Program offers a combined academic and conservatory style program.
-Starting sophomore year, students spend two days a week at Molloy College taking academic and studio classes and the other three are spent at the newly-renovated Manhattan Center.
+Starting with Freshman year, students spend three days a week at Molloy College taking academic and studio classes and the other two are spent at the newly-renovated Manhattan Center.
 The BFA program boasts private voice lessons for every student once a week throughout their training, and their extensive faculty list includes current working professionals.

 Pace University’s Musical Theatre is a conservatory-style program located in New York City.
 Both Freshman and Seniors have the opportunity to perform in a showcase, with the latter being shown to a wide range of casting directors, agents, and other industry professionals in New York.
 BFA Musical Theatre students are also enrolled in classes like acting for television/film.
 The curriculum is taught by current working professionals, and Pace constantly brings in other industry professionals for masterclasses and workshops.
 The department produces four musicals a year.